StroCOMP: Strong Coupling of Organic Molecules and Plasmons

 14.

-Many-Molecule Reaction Triggered by a Single Photon in Polaritonic Chemistry (
+Many-Molecule Reaction Triggered by a Single Photon in Polaritonic Chemistry (PDF)

 J. Galego, F. J. Garcia-Vidal, and J. Feist